simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 So why I am concerned?
-As public datasets become larger and more numerous, many funding agency, policy makers and industry leaders are advocating for using cloud computing to bring computing to the data.
+As public datasets become larger and more numerous, many funding agencies, policy makers and industry leaders are advocating for using cloud computing to bring computing to the data.
 If done correctly, this would provide a great improvement over the current redundant and unsystematic approach of everybody downloading data and working with it locally.
 However, after